xfsnowind/xfsnowind.github.io/content/blogs/micro-frontend-module-federation.md

 ### Configure remote

-So the host part is finished, let's see how to create a remote project with Nx.
+So the host part is finished, let's see how to create a remote project with `Nx`.
 In the root folder, run the following command.
 Here I named the project as `delivery-test`, feel free to change it if you want other name.

 ```bash
 pnpm exec nx generate @nrwl/react:remote delivery-test